 Although these indexes are widely used by many researchers and policymakers, they also have their weaknesses.
 The UNDP GII has been criticized by several authors [@Klasen2017UNDP; @18350; @Permanyer], as being highly correlated with economic development and including reproductive health indicators that can penalize less-developed countries.
 Moreover, this index measures welfare loss associated with inequality based on a calculated gender equality measure which is not documented publicly.

 The power and limitations of WEF GGGI are discussed in @RePEc:spr:soinre:v:144:y:2019:i:3:d:10.1007_s11205-019-02080-5, @10.1080/13545701.2010.530607, @WorsdaleWright, @StoetGear.
 One of the main critics is that this index is truncated in such way that it does not allow any country to be ranked as more favorable for women than for men.
-Another weak point highlighted by our investigation (Figure 1) is the inclusion of a subjective measure, based on an expert panel opinion, called "wage equality between men and women for similar work".
-This measure of economic participation and opportunity represents a substantial part (~30%) of the sub-index.
+Another weak point highlighted by our investigation (Figure 1) is the inclusion of a subjective measure, based on an expert panel opinion, called "wage equality between men and women for similar work", representing a substantial part (~30%) of one of the indicators composing the GGGI.
 Additionally, although the WEF GGGI index is thought to be the least dependent on economic development since it measures the gap between male and female access to resources and opportunities [@GGGreport2015], this dependence exists and is not negligible (see Supplementary Material, Figure 3).

 We conducted extensive research in the literature to identify and understand the current options available for evaluating gender equality.
 In addition to the two above-mentioned indexes, we found that the Gender Development Index added from 2014 to the UNDP report is a good candidate for this kind of evaluation.
 This index is defined as the ratio of the Human Development Index for females to males, and it captures three dimensions in terms of health, knowledge, and living standards, separately for males and females.
 Life expectancy, the expected year of schooling and mean years of schooling, and GNI per capita are calculated within these dimensions.
 This index is praised by @Klasen2017UNDP for the clarity in interpretability and its focus on gender equality (rather than female relative achievements).
 Therefore, we included this index in our extended analysis, along with WEF GGGI and UNDP GII.